sharpmachine/framework/wp-content/plugins/breadcrumb-navxt/readme.txt

 * New feature: More useful Help menu, utilizing the new WordPress 3.3 Help menu.
 * New feature: True URLs are now generated for current items when link current item is enabled.
 * New feature: The display of the custom post type archive breadcrumb for custom post types may now be disabled.
-* New feature: Added in fallback functions for PHP’s multibyte character string functions for environments that do not have multibyte character support.
+* New feature: Added in fallback functions for PHP's multibyte character string functions for environments that do not have multibyte character support.
 * Bug fix: Custom post type archives now respect the root page setting.
 * Bug fix: Custom post types without WordPress post archives enabled will no longer cause a double root page breadcrumb to be generated.
-* Bug fix: Tabs on the settings page are now rounded for all “modern” browsers, including Firefox, Chrome, and IE9.
+* Bug fix: Tabs on the settings page are now rounded for all "modern" browsers, including Firefox, Chrome, and IE9.
 * Bug fix: Tabs on the settings page are now remembered between setting saves (including multiple saves from within the same tab).
-* Bug fix: Fixed another cause of the “The following settings were not saved” error message.
+* Bug fix: Fixed another cause of the "The following settings were not saved" error message.
 = 3.9.0 =
 * Behavior change: Settings can not be saved, imported, or exported until any necessary settings updates and/or installs are completed.
 * New feature: Support for WordPress 3.1 custom post type archives.